Jet Reconstruction with Mamba Networks in Collider Events: The network performance

 \subsection{The Precision-Recall Curve}

 To evaluate the classification performance across a range of confidence thresholds, we generated Precision-Recall (PR) curves for each of the five jet classes, as shown in Figure~\ref{fig:pr}.
 From these curves, we also calculate the Average Precision at an IoU threshold of 0.5 (AP$^{50}$).
 The procedure to generate these metrics is as follows.
 First, we consider all model predictions with a confidence score greater than 0.3.
 For each such prediction, we identify its highest-scoring class.
 Then, we compute the mask IoU between this prediction's corresponding mask and all ground-truth masks of that same class.
 The prediction is then definitively matched to the ground-truth mask that yields the highest IoU, forming a single prediction-truth pair for evaluation.
 These matched pairs and their associated confidence scores form the basis for the final metrics.
 The PR curves are then plotted by sweeping a threshold across the confidence scores.
 The (AP$^{50}$) is calculated as the area under this curve, with a prediction being classified as a true positive only if its mask IoU with the matched ground-truth object is $\ge 0.5$.
-Note that this protocol—a soft confidence pre-filter followed by a sweep for the PR curve—is distinct from the hard-thresholding approach used to populate the confusion matrix, which was designed specifically for a one-to-one class comparison at a single operating point.
+This evaluation, which considers performance across all confidence thresholds, provides a more holistic view than the single-operating-point confusion matrix.